camaraproject/Governance/documentation/API-onboarding.md

 ## Lifecycle Management of API Repositories

-All new APIs begin their journey in a *Sandbox* API repository and evolve through defined lifecycle stages: **Sandbox → Incubated → Graduated (→ Archived)**.
+All new APIs begin their journey in a *Sandbox* API repository and evolve through defined lifecycle stages: **Sandbox → Incubating → Graduated (→ Archived)**.
 This progression ensures clarity on maturity levels, development expectations, and implications for deployment and maintenance.

 ### **1. Sandbox Stage**